-- Name-The name of the parallel port, such 1. - IRQ-The IRQ assigned when the parallel port is accessed. - DMA-The Direct Memory Access assigned when the parallel port is accessed. - I/O address-The starting memory address (represented in hexadecimal) designated for the input/output of data from the parallel port.
+- Name-The name of the parallel port, such as LPT1. - I/O address-The starting memory address (represented in hexadecimal) designated for the input/output of data from the parallel port.

 To view ports information

 • Click System, then click Ports.